noa/iur/README.md

 of the experiment will illustrate that the model generalizes well to future data.

-If desired, you can test the model after training by calling `scripts/fit.py` with the `--mode rank` flag, now specifying a further training and validation set.
+If desired, you can test the model after training by calling `scripts/fit.py` with the `--mode rank` flag.
+For purposes of these ranking experiments, the test data must be split into queries and targets, with the targets usually chosen to be future to the queries.
 The authors and the number of authors in these testing datasets may be different than those used for training, and there need not be any correspondence between the `author_id`s you assign to the training authors and those you assign to the testing authors.

 # Data format